Simulation Improves Efficiency of District Heating Grids

 Dynamic Simulation

-Dynamic simulation of the inner city network of TW Ludwigshafen.
-Temperature in the district heating grid.
+Dynamic simulation of the inner-city network of the Technische Werke Ludwigshafen.
+Temperature in the district heating network. © Fraunhofer ITWM

 Mathematics Creates a Digital Twin Behind the Software